Data Engineer - Databricks Specialist

 You Have

-• Employee discount scheme that gives access to a car salary sacrifice scheme plus great discounts on healthcare, shopping, holidays and more.
+• Employee discount scheme that gives you access to a car salary sacrifice scheme plus great discounts on healthcare, shopping, holidays and more

-• Diverse learning and development opportunities to support career progression.
+• Diverse learning and development opportunities to support you to progress in your career

 We’re an equal opportunities employer and welcome applications from everyone.
 The AA values diversity and the difference this brings to our culture and our customers.
 We actively seek people from diverse backgrounds to join us and become part of an inclusive company where you can be yourself, be empowered to be your best and feel like you truly belong.
 We have five communities to bring together people with shared characteristics and backgrounds and drive positive change.